Yatharth Samachar

 🌐 This article is available in English.
 Open in Google Translate →

-Devastating heavy rains and subsequent flash floods have swept across Bangladesh, inundating thousands of hectares of vital rice paddies.
-Farmers, the backbone of the nation's food security, are now in a desperate struggle to salvage what remains of their crops.
-The scale of the damage is raising serious concerns about the immediate future of food supplies and the potential for a significant surge in prices.
+Devastating heavy rains and subsequent flash floods have swept across Bangladesh, leaving a trail of destruction in their wake.
+Thousands of hectares of vital rice paddies, the nation's staple crop, are now submerged, putting farmers in a desperate struggle to salvage their harvest.

 Rate This Article & Share Your Thoughts